What is BIMI? #

 And finally, even if someone does all the technical things right, receivers won’t display the logo for senders they don’t trust.
 Right now there’s two ways to build your BIMI reputation:

 - Maintain an excellent sending reputation via high engagement with low bounces and spam complaints.
-Keep in mind that this reputation is subjective to each receiver you’re sending to.
+Keep in mind that this reputation is subjective to each mailbox provider.

-- Work with a trust authority to be issued a Verified Mark Certificate (VMC).
-This authority is then listed in your BIMI TXT record with your logo for the receiver’s reference.
+- Some mailbox providers may require you to obtain a verified mark certificate (VMC).
+That means you'll need to work with a trust authority which is then listed in your BIMI TXT record with your logo for the receiver’s reference.

 If you’d like some advice on setting up BIMI for your Postmark messages, definitely give me a shout!